-Milos is inhabited since the Neolithic Age (7000-2800 BC) and developed much quicker than its neighboring islands due to its hard, black, volcanic material of glass-like appearance, known as obsidian that existed there.
-These materials were used by the Miloans who were specialized in making tools and weapons.
-Obsidian tools have been found in Crete, Cyprus, in areas of Peloponnese and Egypt.
-It is therefore believed that the locals flourished in export, mostly of goods and minerals from the sulfur mines.
+Milos has been inhabited since the Neolithic Age (7000-2800 BC) and developed much quicker than its neighboring islands due to its hard, black, volcanic material of glass-like appearance, obsidian.
+It was used by the people of Milos, who specialized in making tools and weapons.
+Obsidian tools have been discovered in Crete, Peloponnese, Cyprus and Egypt.
+Therefore, it is believed that the locals flourished in export, mostly of goods and minerals from the sulfur mines.

 During the Bronze Age (2800-1100 BC), Milos became the center of the Cycladic culture.
-The most powerful city was Phylakopi, which ruins have been found on the north-eastern coast of the island near Pollonia, by two English archaeologists (Smith and Hogarth) in 1896-99 and 1911.
-The ruins represent three different historical phases that cover a period of more than 1500 years.
+The most forceful city was Phylakopi, the ruins of which were found near Pollonia by two English archaeologists (Smith and Hogarth) in 1896-99 and 1911.
+The ruins represent three different historical phases that cover more than 1500 years.
 The city was destroyed and rebuilt three times by its inhabitants.
-The final destruction of Phylakopi was probably by the Mycenaean, who built a new city with visible Mycenaean characteristics.
-Great works of art have survived from this period: amphorae, vessels, painting on walls, all of which are displayed in the Archaeological Museums of Athens and Milos.
+The final destruction of Phylakopi was probably by the Mycenaean, who built a new one with visible Mycenaean characteristics.
+Great works of art have survived from this period: amphorae, vessels, and paintings on walls, all displayed in the Archaeological Museums of Athens and Milos.
 The city of Phylakopi was abandoned after 1100 BC.

-The Roman times was a peaceful and prosperous period for the history of Milos where the mineral trade of the island grew and brought great wealth to its inhabitants.
+The Roman times were a peaceful and prosperous period for the history of Milos when the mineral trade of the island grew and brought great wealth to its inhabitants.
 Arts and crafts surviving from this time prove the artistic development of the Miloans.
-The center of the city was moved towards the north, to the area of Tramythia where a remarkable mosaic was discovered in 1896.
-This amazing piece covered the sanctuary floor of a temple dedicated to Dionysus.
+The city center was moved north, to the area of Tramythia, where a remarkable mosaic was discovered in 1896.
+The impressive piece covered the sanctuary floor of a temple dedicated to Dionysus.
 The marble amphitheater of Milos dates from the same period.
-It was built on a site that offers a breath-taking view over the sea and testifies of the great spiritual and cultural development of the Miloans during this period.
+It was built on a site that offers a breathtaking view of the sea and testifies to the spiritual and cultural development of the Miloans during this period.

-Christianity was spread rapidly in Milos.
-In the first century AD, catacombs were built to protect the Christian faith and permit to the Christian adepts to effectuate their religious ceremonies and to bury their dead far from the eyes and rejection of the pagans.
-Those spectacular catacombs can be visited today and they are located near the village of Tripiti.
+Christianity spread rapidly in Milos.
+In the first century AD, catacombs were built to protect the Christian faith and permit the Christian adepts to effectuate their religious ceremonies and to bury their dead far from the eyes and rejection of the pagans.
+Those spectacular catacombs are located near Tripiti village and can be visited.

 After the decline of the Roman Empire, all the Cyclades became part of the Byzantine Empire.
-Very little historical evidence and writings have been preserved for that time but it is known that Milos, as well as many other islands, was a victim of many pirates raids.
-The town of Klima, capital of Milos, was abandoned after a disastrous earthquake and findings indicate that the inhabitants moved to areas like Komia and Emborios.
+Very little historical evidence and writings have been preserved for that time, but it is known that Milos, as well as several other islands, was a victim of many pirate raids.
+The town of Klima, the capital of Milos, was abandoned after a disastrous earthquake, and findings indicate that the inhabitants moved to areas like Komia and Emporios.
 Milos also suffered from numerous raids from Arabs and Slavs.
-In the 8th and 9th centuries the inhabitants often rebelled against the Byzantine Emperor, mostly for religious reasons, and were repressed with great ferocity.
+In the 8th and 9th centuries, the inhabitants often rebelled against the Byzantine Emperor, mainly for religious reasons, and were repressed with great ferocity.
 After the fall of Constantinople to the Franks in 1204, the islands of the Aegean came under Venetian domination.
-Milos was ruled by Marco Sanudo, which dynasty remained until 1361.
-Nevertheless, the Miloans never resigned to foreign occupation.
-When the pirate Barbarossa came to take over the island, the Krispon dynasty (following the Sanudo dynasty) didn't offer any resistance and gave Milos to the Turks.
+Milos was ruled by Marco Sanudo, the dynasty which remained until 1361.
+Nevertheless, the people of Milos never resigned to foreign occupation.
+When the pirate Barbarossa came to take over the island, the Crispi dynasty (following the Sanudo dynasty) didn't offer resistance and gave Milos to the Turks.